nagydani/seedling/README.md

 endeavor of this magnitude and risk of failure requires reasonably short, but very careful pre-execution planning and an explicit plan available during execution.

+The goal of this project is the specification and a self-hosting reference implementation of a foundational programming language sufficiently flexible and extensible to be ultimately suitable for the widest possible range of programming tasks from the lowest to the highest level.

 Please read [the rationale](RATIONALE.md) before proceeding.